Prince Alfred of Great Britain: Death and aftermath

 Although the household did not go into mourning (it was not prescribed for royal children younger than seven), his parents took the loss harshly.
 According to Lady Charlotte, Queen Charlotte "cried vastly" and was "very much hurt by her loss and the King also".
 Later that August, the Queen sent Lady Charlotte a lock of Alfred's hair bound in a locket made of pearl and amethyst, stating "Receive This ... as an Acknowledgement for Your very affectionate attendance upon my dear little Angel Alfred, and wear the inclosed Hair, not only in remembrance of that dear Object, but also as a mark of esteem from Your Affectionate Queen."
-Alfred was buried at Westminster Abbey on 27 August, though his remains were later moved to the Royal Vault in St. George's Chapel, Windsor Castle on 11 February 1820.
-Six months after Alfred's death, his elder brother Octavius succumbed to the smallpox virus after inoculation as well, further devastating the King, although he was more deeply affected by the latter's death.
+Alfred was buried at Westminster Abbey on 27 August, though his remains were later moved to the Royal Vault in St George's Chapel, Windsor Castle on 11 February 1820.
+Six months after Alfred's death, his four year old elder brother Octavius succumbed to the smallpox virus after inoculation as well, further devastating the King, although he was more deeply affected by the latter's death.
 Horace Walpole relayed to Sir Horace Mann that the King had declared "I am very sorry for Alfred; but had it been Octavius, I should have died too."
 Alfred's father continued to dwell on his sons' deaths, and the sight of Alfred's posthumous portrait in a family painting by Thomas Gainsborough nearly a year after the Prince's death sent his three eldest sisters into tears, and the King and Queen were also visibly touched.
 During one of his bouts of madness in 1812, George had imaginary conversations with his two youngest sons.

 The first of George III and Queen Charlotte's children to die, Alfred died in 1782, whereas his older sister Princess Mary, who was the last survivor of George III and Queen Charlotte's fifteen children, died in 1857.
 Alfred is also unique among their first fourteen children for never being an older sibling while he was alive, as the only child younger than him was born after his death.